trimeTeam/Trime-App/README.md

 # Trime-App
-Brief 8 - Hyper Island - Code and Collaborate module
+A Hyper Island school project - Code and Collaborate module

 ### :busts_in_silhouette: Team: